kibeth2011/PowerBI-Projects/Financial Performance Dashboard/README.md

 # Financial Performance Analysis Using Power BI
 ## Project Overview
-This project presents a financial performance analysis dashboard developed in Power BI using Microsoft's Financial Sample dataset.
+This project presents a financial performance analysis dashboard using Microsoft's Financial Sample dataset for the period 2013 to 2014.
 The dashboard provides a comprehensive view of revenue, profit, costs, and profitability trends across countries, products, and market segments.
 The objective was to transform raw financial data into meaningful business insights that support strategic decision-making.

 ## Business Questions
 The dashboard was designed to answer the following questions: